Safety & Emissions Calculator

 Laser Welding Safety Standards and Compliance

 GB/T 7247.1-2024 laser safety queries usually need two separate decisions: laser product classification and the safety controls used around the welding cell.
 This calculator helps prepare NOHD, PPE, emissions, and control assumptions against GB/T 7247.1-2024, IEC 60825-1:2014, ISO 11553-1:2020, ANSI Z136.1-2022, and workplace control references.
-Use the Laser Safety Standards Matrix to map each reference to the decision it supports.
+Use the Laser Safety Standards Matrix to map each reference to the decision it supports, or start with the GB 7247 laser safety planning map for China-standard, NOHD, enclosure, PPE, and workplace-control context.

 Understanding Risk Levels